Aussie Expats in The US – IRA Case In Australia Clarifies Options

-13/08/2015 – As financial advisers to Australian expats on a daily basis we deal with the issue of whether or not you can move your overseas pension or retirement accounts back to Australia and if so what is the most tax effective way.
-With over 200,000 Australians living in the United States we have seen a large increase in enquiries from expats in the US about their options for IRA’s, 401K’s and a myriad of other retirement savings accounts available to them so when a recent ruling was handed down by the Commissioner in the Administrative Appeals Tribunal of Australia (AATA) I thought a post would shine a light on the situation.
+13/08/2015 – With over 200,000 Australians living in the United States we have seen a large increase in enquiries from Australian expats about whether you can transfer a IRA to a Super account as a concessional contribution?
+In the US expats can hold a IRA, 401K and a myriad of other retirement savings accounts available to them so when a recent ruling was handed down by the Commissioner in the Administrative Appeals Tribunal of Australia (AATA) I thought a post would shine a light on the situation.

 In this case the taxpayer was a former US resident who became an Australian resident for tax purposes in 1987.
 In 1988 the taxpayer started a IRA from roll-overs from his US employers pension fund.
 Recently the taxpayer sought a private ruling that a payment to be made from his IRA to Australia would either be paid from a “foreign superannuation fund” (or a scheme in the nature of superannuation upon retirement for the purposes of making a choice under s305-80 of the ITAA 1997) to an Australian complying superannuation fund.
 The taxpayer sought this ruling to gain access to the tax concessions available to overseas transfers.
 These concessions allow an individual to transfer an amount held in a foreign superannuation fund directly to an Australian complying superannuation fund.
 Further the individual would then be able to elect to have part of the payment (the growth component) treated as a taxable contribution to the Australian super fund under section 305-80 of the ITAA 1997.
 By making this election you are able to have the tax on the growth paid by an Australian complying super fund at a rate of 15%, rather than the taxpayers marginal tax rate.